I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ne-wdfdevice-_wdf_power_device_state.md

 ### -field WdfPowerDevicePrepareForHibernation

 The device supports hibernation files, and the system is ready to hibernate by entering <a href="https://msdn.microsoft.com/2fd883b5-4e89-4ce9-b75a-b821348ac860">system state S4</a>.
 The driver must not turn off the device.
-For more information, see <a href="wdf.supporting_special_files">Supporting Special Files</a>.
+For more information, see <a href="https://msdn.microsoft.com/350e715f-be36-4999-99a2-6175d9763b3f">Supporting Special Files</a>.

 ### -field WdfPowerDeviceMaximum